U.S. summons Chinese envoy over Beijing's coronavirus comments

 Beijing was criticized for initially attempting to censor some Chinese doctors who sounded an alarm over the virus.
 Since January, it has imposed draconian containment measures, effectively locking down Wuhan and the surrounding Hubei province, home to 60 million people.
 U.S. Secretary of State Mike Pompeo has complained that the U.S. response had been hindered by what he called imperfect data from Beijing.

 He and several other U.S. politicians have angered Beijing by referring to the "Wuhan virus."
-In a national address on Wednesday, President Donald Trump called the outbreak a "foreign virus" that started in China.
+In a national address on Wednesday, Trump called the outbreak a "foreign virus" that started in China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)